nojronatron/nojronatron.github.io/continuing-education/dotnet-publishing-apps.md

 - Larger portable installer file size.
 - Upgrading .NET version requires new self-contained publish.

+## Framework Dependent

-The simplest deployment is `Framework-Dependent`:
+The simplest deployment type:

 - Cross-platform.
 - Smaller package size (do not include .NET runtime), so user must install if not already has.